Magical Golden Singing Cheeses: Production

-The episode was based on various jokes by John Kricfalusi and Jim Gomez in the 1980s about a mock fairy tale.
+The episode was based on various jokes by John Kricfalusi and Jim Gomez in the 1980s about a fractured fairy tale the two had came up with.
 At Spümcø, Kricfalusi and Gomez would pitch the episode, a possible "Stimpy's Storybook Land" episode, to Nickelodeon as part of the series' first season, being rejected due to its graphic violence.
-After Kricfalusi's firing in 1992, Gomez would rework the episode with showrunner Bob Camp for the fourth season; Kricfalusi's former protégé Mike Kim would serve as director.
+After Kricfalusi's firing in 1992, Gomez would rework the episode with showrunner Bob Camp for the fourth season; Kricfalusi's former protégé Michael Kim would serve as director.
 He was disinterested by the story, but was nevertheless committed to the task.
 This is the first episode to be animated by Korean-American studio Toon-Us-In at Los Angeles, led by animation director Andy Kim Yoon-dae (no relation to Mike Kim).
+It was also the first episode to involve Tom McGrath as storyboard artist.

 Reception

 American critic Thad Komorowski gave the episode three out of five stars, praising its animation but noted that the story suffered from Kim's disinterest.